Rolesa/Solari-Yeristasyonu/README.md

 - **Get GPS:** Used to retrieve the current GPS location of the vehicle.
 - **Send Waypoints Button:** Used to save the GPS locations obtained from the manual coordinate entry section or from the Get GPS button as waypoints.
-- **Waypoints for Anchor Lift:** This section is used to lift the anchor controlled by the STM positioned on the vehicle at the specified waypoints.
+- **Waypoints for Hoe Lift:** This section is used to lift the hoe controlled by the STM positioned on the vehicle at the specified waypoints.
-- **Waypoints for Anchor Drop:** This section is used to drop the anchor controlled by the STM positioned on the vehicle at the specified waypoints.
+- **Waypoints for Hoe Drop:** This section is used to drop the hoe controlled by the STM positioned on the vehicle at the specified waypoints.
-- **Send Mission:** Assigns the task of lifting and dropping the anchor at the specified waypoints.
+- **Send Mission:** Assigns the task of lifting and dropping the hoe at the specified waypoints.

 ## Camera: